TheCodear/PSE-eonum-docrepo/PoC/PoC-Report.md

 ### one table to rule them all:

-every indexed document lives in the same db table. there is one huge index over all text.
+every indexed document lives in the same db table. elasticsearch searches through all text in 1 index.

 ### pro:
 - no need for more models or controllers